Apolarity for determinants and permanents of generic symmetric matrices: Abstract

 \section{Abstract}

 We show that the apolar ideal to the determinant of a generic symmetric matrix is generated in degree two, and the apolar ideal to the permanent of a generic symmetric matrix is generated in degrees two and three.
 In each case we specify the generators of the apolar ideal.
-As a consequence, using a result of K.~Ranestad and F. O. Schreyer we give lower bounds to the cactus rank and rank of each of these polynomials.
+As a consequence, using a result of K.~Ranestad and F. O. Schreyer, we give lower bounds to the cactus rank and rank of each of these polynomials.
 We compare these bounds with those obtained by J. Landsberg and Z. Teitler.
+We also determine for some cases the irreducible $S_n$ invariants involved in the apolar ideal to the permanent of a symmetric matrix.